-Poor Three Spirits, three adorable adolescent singers, were so quiet that it took all my brainpower to hear them at all.
+Poor Three Spirits, three adorable adolescent singers, were so quiet that it took all the focus I had to hear them at all.
 Why they were not given mics to reinforce the projection escapes me and makes no sense.
 It felt like they were set up for a failure while, of all ensembles, their blend was the best.

 The little light in this dark tunnel was Theo Hoffman as Papageno.
 With his small but pretty bright voice, he was able to get through his aria (that was moved from the first act to the end of the second for no apparent reason) rather successfully, and for being trapped in a silent movie situation he carved out for himself a few moments to show off his acting chops.

 As for Frederic Ballentinet as Monostatos, besides the giant evil mask that he had to deal with the whole show, I can't recall much.
-Given, it's a very small role but the young student who did this part in the Santa Monica College production last year was a much better singer and most definitely a very memorable actor.
+Given, it's a very small role but the young student who sang it in the Santa Monica College production last year was a much better singer and most definitely a very memorable actor.

 Well, I stayed.
-My fabulous seat was a present of generous friends and I got to hang out with them at the Founder's lounge during the intermission and had a glass of the greatest scotch.
-It made it all worth it and I ended up having a wonderful time!
+My fabulous seat was a present of generous friends and I got to hang out with them at the Founder's lounge during the intermission and had a glass of great scotch.
+It made it all worth it and I ended up having a wonderful time.